 Advocates, business, community, and faith leaders celebrate 36% interest rate cap on loans; applaud Illinois Black Caucus for leading economic equity pillar

-Looking for the legislative bill text?
-View the relevant language in the state law here
+Looking for the legislative text?
+View the state law here

 CHICAGO (March 23, 2021)—The Predatory Loan Prevention Act (SB1792 – PLPA), signed into law by Governor Pritzker today, marks a significant milestone for economic equity in Illinois and potentially sets the stage for other states to follow.
 Years in the making, advocates—including a diverse coalition of 150 nonprofits, civil rights groups, lenders, faith leaders, and elected officials—applaud the work and vision set by the Illinois Black Legislative Caucus that helped make the standard-bearing bill possible in a critical financial year for so many.

 The PLPA establishes a 36% APR cap on consumer loans in Illinois, providing protections against payday loans, installment loans, and auto title loans, leaving more money in families’ pockets to spend in the local economy and create local jobs.
 Illinois consumers spend more than $400 million per year in payday and auto title loan fees, and the average APR on a payday loan was 297%.
 Both industry and consumer advocates agree that the PLPA will have national implications, raising the bar on state usury protections.

 “Today is the culmination of over 20 years of advocacy,” said Brent Adams, Senior Vice President of Policy & Communication at Woodstock Institute.
 “Thanks to the leadership of the Legislative Black Caucus, Illinois will go from being home to some of the worst abuses in the industry to setting a new bar in consumer financial protection.”